openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 - Build with Elementor

-== Layoutkit Template library ==
+== Layoutkit Elementor Template library ==
 ElementsKit has Layout Template library features in which over 112+ ready-made template pages like the Home page,  about us page, service page, and contact pages.
 And 500+ built-in sections are available.
-Just click the layout icon Elementor canvas and insert it into your site; it’s so easy to use without any hassle like importing JSON.
+Just click the layout icon Elementor canvas and insert it into your site; it's so easy to use without any hassle like importing JSON.
 You will get a complete native feel when you use this.

 == 500+ Readymade Section ==
-ElementsKit comes with 500+ readymade blocks.
+ElementsKit comes with 500+ readymade section blocks.
 Make any website on the fly with these blocks from the exclusive layout kit template library.
-You don’t need to create from scratch.
+You don't need to create from scratch, the Elementor addons has made all easy for  you.
 Just input the design from the Layoutkit library and modify it according to your need.
-That’s it.
+That's it.
 Your site is ready to launch.

 == Modular based and Lightweight ==
 ElementsKit builds optimization in mind.
-We develop our plugin Modular based, so you don’t need any add-ons.
+We develop our Modular-based plugin, so you don't need any addons.
 You can enable/disable specific elements from the ElementsKit option panel to prevent overloading your website with Extra CSS or JS code you will not use, which helps your website have a blazing-fast performance.

 == Completely Customizable ==
-Every widget has huge customisable options to control anything according to your needs.
+Every widget has huge customizable options to control anything according to your needs.
 You can build any style you want with our plugin.

 == 50+ FREE WIDGETS AND COUNTING ==